 He added that the decision was made easier by the fact that his father, Donald Jackson, lives in Portland.

 Jackson was joined by a host of happy teammates in Roseville, and the day was made even sweeter thanks to the Knights' win.
-Austin Pomerantz scored on a 1-yard touchdown run, and Darin Thompson scored on
+Austin Pomerantz scored on a 1-yard touchdown run, and Darin Thompson scored on a 61-yard pass from Lucas Gorton with about two minutes left to seal the victory.

 With the win, Las Lomas improves to 4-1 heading into its bye week.